 - Immediate Past Chair - assists the Chair and the Vice-Chair in the performance of their respective duties as they may request.

 - The OBA Board of Directors may authorize a Section Executive which submits such a request, to have Co-Chairs.
-The Co-Chair structure must be approved by the Board of Directors prior to the beginning of the annual Section election process and section members shall be notified of the modified executive structure as part of the notice section members are required to receive prior to April 1st.
+The Co-Chair structure must be approved by the Board of Directors prior to the beginning of the annual Section nominations and elections process and section members shall be notified of the modified executive structure as part of the notice section members are required to receive as set out in section 9(b).

 8. TERM OF OFFICE